-The Annual Treasury Management Strategy which incorporates the prudential indicators was approved by Full Council on 24 February 2011 and is available on the Council's website.
+The Annual Treasury Management Strategy which incorporates the prudential indicators was approved by Full Council on 21 February 2012 and is available on the Council's website.
 The key issues within the strategy were:

-- The Authorised Limit for 2011/12 was set at £21.3m. - The Operational Boundary was expected to be £17.7m.
-This is the expected level of debt and other long term liabilities during the year. - The maximum proportions of fixed and variable interest rate exposure were set at fixed (100%) and variable (50%). - The maximum and minimum exposures to the maturity structure of debt are shown below
+- The Authorised Limit for 2012/13 was set at £8.5m. - The Operational Boundary was expected to be £6.5m.
+This is the expected level of debt and other long term liabilities during the year. - The maximum proportions of fixed and variable interest rate exposure were set at fixed (100%) and variable (75%). - Determination of the maximum and minimum exposures to the maturity structure of debt.